astridlol/logo-api/README.md

 # logo-api

-An API to generate logos on the very quickly.
+An API to generate logos very quickly.

 The base of this API is made from Alex's [logo generator CLI](https://gitlab.com/honour/logo-generator), I took it and made an API for it